svellucci18/code-quiz/README.md

 ## User Story

 ```
-AS A coding boot camp student
+AS A citizen of the United States
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz on state capitals that stores high scores
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can learn the state capitals in a fun game format
 ```

 ## Acceptance Criteria